 First, the countertop is generally the centerpiece of the kitchen and should be the first material chosen.

-First off, you need to determine the space you have available for your kitchen backsplash design and whether you can or want to enlarge it.
+First off, you need to determine the space you have available for your backsplash and whether you can or want to enlarge it.

 Measurements for a typical backsplash are--16 to 18 inches--between the countertop and kitchen cabinets.
 Now the countertops must be installed before adding the backsplash tile, so the countertop will be at a fixed height.